vault713/wallet713/docs/usage.md

 The following transaction addresses are currently supported.

-### Grinbox
+### Epicbox
 Assigned to you when you run the wallet for the first time.
 The address is derived from your seed.
-Mainnet grinbox addresses begin with `g`, floonet addresses begin with `x`.
+Mainnet epicbox addresses begin with `e`, floonet addresses begin with `x`.
-Typical address format: `gVuDBqXYZekdpQ8EeT1bQXSk8KHKTZqFFiQwAecVCyyqZX8UwKZq`
+Typical address format: `eVuDBqXYZekdpQ8EeT1bQXSk8KHKTZqFFiQwAecVCyyqZX8UwKZq`

 ####  Address derivation
 Addresses are derived from your wallet seed.
 A single seed can generate up to `2^32` different addresses.
 Each of your addresses is specified by an index, which defaults to 0.